presscustomizr/customizr/readme.txt

 #######################  Changelog ######################
+= 3.4.2 July 30th 2015 =
+* fixed : expand on click not working for the secondary menu.

 = 3.4.1 July 30th 2015 =
 * fix : a missing text domain for a translation string